LewlieStudios/SFTP-FS-VSC-Extension/README.md

 ## 📋 Release Notes

+### 🔹 1.1.2

+* Improvement: Validation of SFTP connection is now done after 60 seconds to speed-up SFTP operations on SFTP servers with high latency.
+* Improvement: Directories are now cached when required and not on every SFTP operation to speed-up STP operations on SFTP servers with high latency.

 ### 🔹 1.1.1

 * Improvement: Added validation to SFTP connections to check if connection is still valid before any SFTP operation, if connection is not valid a new connection is created and the previous connection is removed from the pool of connections.